We’re harvesting two blocks of pine trees on the eastern side of Valley Road in Whakatāne.

 The short answer is yes.
 There will be access for residents and those visiting, or working at, businesses during the operation.
 There will be short periods (no more than 15 minutes) where access will not be permitted due to trees being felled near the road edge.

-Tracks, our traffic management team, will need to manage your access during this time.
+Our traffic management team will need to manage your access during this time.

 - What time can I expect things to be happening?